beaujeant/beaujeant.github.io/AppSec101/cpu.md

 | `0` |  `1`   |
 | `1` |  `0`   |

-Basically, the _NOT_ gate invert the value of a.
+Basically, the _NOT_ gate inverts the value of a.

 ### NAND operation